U.S. lifts Boeing 737 MAX flight ban after crash probes, tough hurdles remain

 The FAA, which has faced accusations of being too close to Boeing in the past, said it plans in-person inspections of some 450 737 MAXs built and parked during the flight ban which could take at least a year to complete, prolonging the jets’ deliveries.

-A humbled Boeing is scrambling to keep up maintenance and find new buyers for many of its mothballed 737 MAXs after receiving cancellations from their original buyers.
+A humbled Boeing is scrambling to keep up maintenance and find new buyers for many of its mothballed 737 MAXs.
+Boeing, which in normal years describes itself as the largest U.S. exporter, has removed more than 1,000 MAX jets from its official backlog because orders were canceled or were in doubt.

 For a graphic on 737 MAX orders and deliveries to airline customers, click here: here